ngallo/pic-model/draft/0.1/pic-model.md

 - causal constraints (depth, quorum, attestation scope),
 - model constraints (capability reduction, disclosure monotonicity),
 - CTA policy (validated against τ’s own metadata),
-- external signals MAY **influence execution ONLY when attested as constraints of τ**.
-- external signals MUST NOT **introduce new authority, identity, or capability**.
+- external signals MAY influence execution ONLY when attested as constraints of τ, and MUST NOT introduce new authority, identity, or capability.
 - time-based or contextual constraints explicitly attested in any PCA (expiry, deadline, epoch) that permanently invalidate all future successors.

 **One executor’s inability to generate PoC is irrelevant.**